yashpy/yashpy/README.md

 Here are some ideas to get you started:
 -->

 - 🔭 I’m currently working on ...
-Final year Machine learning sentiment analysis project using lstm.
+Final year Machine learning sentiment analysis project.
 - 🌱 I’m currently learning ...
 Data mining, HPC, Cryptography and security networks.
 - 👯 I’m looking to collaborate on ...
 Web Development Issues, repos. etc.
 <!--